LiterallyTheOne/simple_blog/readme.rst

 Simple blog
 ===========

-this is a simple blog that uses git for its post manager.
+A simple blog with some functionality.